Architecture overview¶

 Worker-per-user for fairness.
 Each user gets their own serial worker thread per queue type (foreground/background).
 One user's slow task never blocks another.

 Deferred writes for sandbox compatibility.
-With bubblewrap making the DB read-only inside the sandbox, skills write JSON files to a writable temp dir.
+With bubblewrap masking the database directories out of the sandbox, skills write JSON files to a writable temp dir.
 The scheduler processes these after task completion.
+(A skill CLI invoked through the credential proxy runs host-side and could write directly; it still defers, so the write lands only if the task succeeds.)